SSCP versus CCSP: Cloud security or systems security?

 SSCP and CCSP Common Body of Knowledge (CBK)

 The Common Body of Knowledge (CBK) is a comprehensive framework of all relevant subjects you should be familiar with, including best security practices, skills and techniques.
-Therefore, the ISC2 CBK is the basis for the domains listed in each credential and the source of all topics that are used to assess a candidate's level of mastery of the most critical aspects of information security.
+Therefore, the ISC2 CBK is the basis for the domains listed in each credential and the source of all topics used to assess a candidate's level of mastery of the most critical aspects of information security.
 According to ISC2: “The broad spectrum of topics included [in the SSCP and CCSP] Common Body of Knowledge (CBK) ensures its relevance across all disciplines in the field of information security.”

 The tables below demonstrate the CBKs for both SSCP and CCSP.